 Rupert wrote a book about his family’s adventure, and also produced a film which documented the trip.
 Both are titled “The Horse Boy”.

 After returning from Mongolia, the Isaacson family started a non-profit, The Horse Boy Foundation, to help make horses, nature and kinetic learning available to other children, autistic or not, who might not otherwise have access to them.
-From serving children locally through the Foundation, Rupert and his team evolved through Horse Boy's training company two internationally acclaimed approaches for building social and academic skills for the autistic brain - and also for people with conditions such as ADD, ADHD, depression, anxiety, PTSD, chronic stress and more.
-From that first day standing in a field with his son and a single horse Rupert and his team have built the company and Fountation to the point where now more than 25,000 families in 20 countries are served on a weekly basis.
-Here at the home base - the New Trails Center near Austin, Texas, we don't charge families for Playdates.
+From serving children locally through the Foundation, Rupert and his team evolved through Horse Boy’s training company two internationally acclaimed approaches for building social and academic skills for the autistic brain – and also for people with conditions such as ADD, ADHD, depression, anxiety, PTSD, chronic stress and more.
+From that first day standing in a field with his son and a single horse Rupert and his team have built the company and Foundation to the point where now more than 25,000 families in 20 countries are served on a weekly basis.
 We also subsidize families to go to camps and participate in other Horse Boy Programs.
-Please help us out by donating.

 Both Horse Boy Method and Movement Method – the two main approaches evolved because very quickly Rupert and his growing team noticed that the communication and learning that they had achieved with Rowan soon went way beyond speech to literacy and numeracy, both on the horse and on play-equipment, and that it was possible to reproduce these effects with other children as well.

 What Rupert and his team realized was that as long as the environment had no bad sensory triggers, the humans involved were ultra empathetic and could follow the child’s interests and obsessions, they could skillfully feed information themed to these interests into the child’s brain as he or she moved, and that this learning was long term not short term.